nvhhr/discordcss/snippets/README.md

 </details>

 **[bordercleanup:](bordercleanup.theme.css)**
 Clear out unnecessary borders and separators.
+Mostly intended for use with actuallybasicbackground but wanted to make it separate.

 **[dashless-extended:](dashless-extended.theme.css)**
 Replaces all dashes (-) in channel names with a font with a blank glyph, and replaces all flag emojis with Twemoji-Mozilla font (because Windows mostly).